limu007/quvik/calib/wbs3.md

    w3e(coordinate plans with VZLU) w3f(get PA plan / deliverable list from ASI/INAF)
-   w3g(development of a simulator of astronomical images for NUV payload) (study of astrophysical and instrumental effects on background / PSF)
+   w3g(development of a simulator of astronomical images for NUV payload) w3h(study of astrophysical and instrumental effects on background / PSF)
 ```